ConorWilliams/libfork/docs/benchmarks/benchmarks/fold.md

 ## Scaling

-Fold is a regular bulk-parallel workload.
-The serial projection performs the same addition in a single for loop.
-The libfork implementation is naturally divide and conquer: split the range, reduce subranges, and combine partial sums.
-Each chunk performs the same operation over a contiguous range, then the partial sums are combined in a small reduction tree.
+Fold is a homogeneous divide and conquer workload.
 Scaling is mostly limited by memory bandwidth for memory-backed input and by task overhead when the chunk size is too small.
-The lazy variant shifts the cost toward value generation and iterator/projection overhead.
+The lazy variant shifts the cost toward value generation, tasking and, iterator/projection overhead.

 Fold is the reduction counterpart to [scan](scan.md): fold produces one value, while scan produces every prefix value.